wprender/cloudbreak-docs/docs/onprem.md

 cbd init
 ```

-Cloudbreak Deployer creates a file called Profile in the current directory.
-The Profile file includes your PUBLIC_IP.
-Edit PUBLIC_IP to provide an IP address that will be used to access the Cloudbreak UI.
-In some cases, cbd tries to guess the IP address; if can't. this will give a hint.
+This will create a `Profile` file in the current directory.
+Open the `Profile` file and check the `PUBLIC_IP`.
+Cloudbreak UI uses the `PUBLIC_IP` to access the Cloudbreak UI.
+In some cases, the `cbd` tool tries to guess it.
+If `cbd` did not get the IP address during the initialization, set the appropriate value.

-## Generate your Profile
+## Generate Your Profile

 You are done with the configuration of Cloudbreak Deployer.
 The last thing you have to do is to generate the configurations by executing: